dylan7474/openaiChat/README.md

   log or the UI diagnostics panel and run it from the same machine to confirm connectivity.
 * Run `./openaichat --check-search` to confirm the web search environment variables are visible before launching the server.
 The command prints the resolved endpoint and exits with a non-zero status when search is disabled.
+* Run `./openaichat --check-webui` to probe the derived Open WebUI API endpoints (including the fallback tags URL) without starting the HTTP server.
+The tool lists which endpoints responded and how many models they returned so you can compare the results with manual `curl` tests.
 * Stop the server with <kbd>Ctrl</kbd>+<kbd>C</kbd> in the terminal where it is running.

 ### Web search integration